lm2r/lmrun/workspace/README.md

 1. For access to data or models on object storage, you will need a Cloudflare account with a payment method for R2, which won't be used within the free tier.
 2. On Cloudflare, go to “R2 Object Storage” in the left-side menu > “Create bucket” > Call it “lmrun” and click “Create bucket”.
 3. Configure R2 as described in SkyPilot [doc](https://docs.skypilot.co/en/latest/getting-started/installation.html#cloudflare-r2).
 When creating the API token, restrict permissions to "Object Read & Write" and apply to the `lmrun` bucket only.
 Note that all values you need, incl. the Cloudflare Account ID, are on the final screen.
 The account is the first part of the URL in `https://<Your Account ID>.r2.cloudflarestorage.com`.
-4. Check your configuration with `sky check`: the command should output this line "Cloudflare (for R2 object store): enabled" in green.
+4. Check your configuration with `sky check`: the command should output "Cloudflare (for R2 object store): enabled" in green.